Fifteen Years On - Examining the Evolution of John McLaughlin’s Compositional Style

 Charts

-To underttake this analysis I have a transcribed a number of compostions of both albums.
-Musescore format of charts is also available here
+To undertake this analysis I have transcribed a number of compositions from both albums.
+MuseScore format of charts is also available here.

 John McLaughlin and Mahavishnu - Adventures in Radioland